JFMandujanoR/BHBA_NEFA_numeric_prediction/README.md

 Or, if you wish I can send a compelte branch of a regression tree (in the links above) asking for a number of branch.
 For example:

-_Model branch 3 for Detection/Classification Task NEFA_
+_Branch 3 for Detection/Classification Task NEFA_
 __________________________________________________________________________________________________________________________
 _Reported by: J. Francisco Mandujano R. (UW-MAdison)_